Capstone-Team-C/IDD/AdminUI/README.md

 ## Project Setup

-Just open AdminUI.sln in Visual Studio
+Open AdminUI.sln in Visual Studio
+Run the command "Update-Database" in Package Manager Console

 ## How to run